Malyka019/velvet-hours/README.md

-# Moonlit
+# Moonlit & Vinylvibes

-A single-page nostalgia site for the "Moonlit" playlist, built with Next.js 15 (App Router), TypeScript, and Tailwind CSS v4.
+A single-page nostalgia site for the "Moonlit" and "Vinylvibes" playlist, built with Next.js 15 (App Router), TypeScript, and Tailwind CSS v4.

 ## Run it